 For those travelers looking to be close to the museums and churches, then Dorsoduro is the perfect area for you.

-Dorsoduro is home to the impressive art that is inside the Accademia Gallery and provides a fantastic look into Venice that is sometimes overlooked.
+Dorsoduro is not only home to the impressive art inside the Accademia Gallery but also the renowned Peggy Guggenheim Collection.

 This area is excellent for photography and to see a little bit less crowded street.